truecharts/public/docs/general/reverse-proxy.md

 - UDP

 Besides HTTP, all these options, require Traefik to be installed before you enable Reverse Proxy on your App.
-I many cases, the maintainer of your app has hidden specific settings, like the type of Reverse proxies available, to suit your App.
+In many cases, the maintainer of your app has hidden specific settings, like the type of Reverse proxies available, to suit your App.

 ### Adding Certificates